 During product development, you must take risks to achieve market success.
 To also achieve business success, it’s critical for a design firm to assess and address risks as early and affordably as possible.
-At Simplexity, we’ve spent our careers helping a wide variety of companies do just that, and view risk mitigation as an integral part of the stages of product development.
+At Simplexity, we’ve spent our careers helping a wide variety of companies do just that, and view product design risk mitigation as an integral part of the stages of product development.

 Why is product development risky?